hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 ## Vibe Coding the Website

 For the website, I wanted something epic—an homage to HAL 9000 from *2001: A Space Odyssey*.
-Picture a 3D background with a glowing, pulsating donut shape and orbiting particles.
+Picture a 3D background with a glowing, pulsating Hal9000-like shape.
 But with only 6 days, building that from scratch was out of the question.
 So, I turned to Grok with this prompt:

 > Create a single page HTML file with a super cool 3D background built on three.js

 The process was iterative brilliance ([check the evidence](https://grok.com/share/bGVnYWN5_d237e77d-0e60-4db0-ae35-3837cfdaa807)).
-Grok spat out a Three.js setup with a flat donut (not a torus), orbiting particles, and custom shaders for pulsating glow.
-That shader magic—pumping out a gradient from black edges to a vibrant `#da4266` would’ve taken me 4-8 hours alone, at least!
+Grok spat out a Three.js setup with a flat donut (not a torus) and custom shaders for pulsating glow.
+That shader magic—pumping out a gradient from black edges to a vibrant raspberry color would’ve taken me 4-8 hours alone, at least!
 With Grok, I nailed it in minutes.

 With Grok, we hit a Content Security Policy error blocking Three.js, but Hal9’s platform saved the day by letting me finalize it there.